Donald Trump Back At White House, Hails ‘Tremendous’ Progress In Puerto Rico

 There, he clearly basked in the glow of being acknowledged by pretty much every member of Team USA’s star-studded roster.

-Later, as he presented the Americans their trophy following a 19-11 triumph over the International team, Trump dedicated the trophy to victims of Hurricanes Harvey, Irma and Maria in Texas, Florida and Puerto Rico.
+Later, as he presented the Americans their trophy following a 19-11 triumph over the International team, Trump dedicated the trophy to victims of Hurricanes Harvey, Irma, and Maria in Texas, Florida, and Puerto Rico.

 But a group of hecklers wasn’t hearing any of that, with Politics USA reporting one could be heard yelling “you don’t give a s**t doesn’t about Puerto Rico.”